bmarrdev/android-DecoView-charting/README.md

         .build());
 ```

-If no Interpolator is set when creating the data series all animations will use the default AccelerateDecelerateInterpolator().
+If no Interpolator is set when creating the data series all animations will use the default [AccelerateDecelerateInterpolator()](http://developer.android.com/reference/android/view/animation/AccelerateDecelerateInterpolator.html).

 It is also possible to override the Interpolator for each event that is applied to a data series.
+This will override the Interpolator (if any) set during the creation of the data series.

 ```java
 decoView.addEvent(new DecoEvent.Builder(10)